-Spotify detects when a song is being played and the streams count to your tally only if the track has been streaming for 30 seconds or more.
+Spotify counts plays as a single stream of a song when it has been streamed to for 30 seconds or more.
 This counts regardless if the song was skipped or not played until the end.
 As long as it passes the 30-second mark, the play is counted and tallied.

 However, if Spotify is on mute, the platform will regard it as invalid and will not count it as a play.
 This rule was put in place to discourage fake streamers on the site who farm streams just for the money.